-In March this year, Youth Services held their annual Wyndham Youth Forum at the Youth Resource Centre with 141 students coming together to participate in a range of workshops lead by community support agencies and staff from various Council departments.
+In March 2016, Youth Services held their annual Wyndham Youth Forum at the Youth Resource Centre with 141 students coming together to participate in a range of workshops lead by community support agencies and staff from various Council departments.

 The Youth Forum aims to enable young people to have their say about key issues that affect them directly, and is used to empower and inspire young people.
 The information and feedback collected will be used to improve and inform services, programs, activities and facilities for young people in Wyndham.